 When you send or receive an international wire with your bank, you might lose money on a bad exchange rate and pay hidden fees as a result.
 That’s because the banks still use an old system to exchange money.
 We recommend you use Wise, which is usually much cheaper.
 With their smart technology:

 You get a great exchange rate and a low, upfront fee every time.

 You move your money as fast as the banks, and often faster – some currencies go through in minutes.

 You join over 2 million customers who transfer in 47 currencies across 70 countries.

-The tool is provided for informational purposes only.
+The SWIFT code tool is provided for informational purposes only.
 Whilst every effort is made to provide accurate data, users must acknowledge that this website accepts no liability whatsoever with respect to its accuracy.
 Only your bank can confirm the correct bank account information.
-If you are making an important payment, which is time critical, we recommend to contact your bank first.
+If you are making an important or time-critical payment, we recommend you contact your bank first.